rnakato/DROMPAplus/docs/content/Install.rst

 Docker image
 ---------------------------------

-We recommend to use the latest Docker image of DROMPAplus from DockerHub as follows:
+We recommend using the latest Docker image of DROMPAplus from DockerHub as follows:

 .. code-block:: bash